I owe money

-If you can repay the debt by installments after the money order has been made, you can negotiate with the creditor about what amount of money can be paid.
-You should get help from a financial counselling service and get legal advice before negotiating a repayment arrangement.
+If you can pay the debt by installments after the money order has been made, you can negotiate with the creditor about what amount of money can be paid.
+You should get help from a financial counselling service and get legal advice before negotiating a payment arrangement.

 You can apply for a warrant for payment of debt by installments.
-If you make a reasonable offer of repayments and the creditor won’t agree, you can apply to the court to order the repayment of the debt by installments.
+If you make a reasonable offer of payments and the creditor won’t agree, you can apply to the court to order the payment of the debt by installments.
 If the court agrees, the creditor can’t take any other action to recover the debt.

-A debt collector is someone who collects debts on behalf of a business.
-This could be:
+A debt collector is someone who collects debts on behalf of a business, and can be:

-The Australian Competition and Consumer Commission and the Australian Securities and Investments Commission have published a Debt collection guideline for collectors and creditors.
+The Australian Competition and Consumer Commission (ACCC) and the Australian Securities and Investments Commission (ASIC) have published a Debt collection guideline for collectors and creditors.